linhaowei1/NLPDL-2025Fall/hw2_huggingface/README.md

    > Aspect-based sentiment analysis (ABSA) is a text analysis technique that categorizes data by aspect and identifies the sentiment attributed to each one.
 Aspect-based sentiment analysis can be used to analyze customer feedback by associating specific sentiments with different aspects of a product or service.

-   Here we use data from SemEval-2014 Task 4, which is already downloaded (see [google drive](https://drive.google.com/drive/folders/1H5rmibrg4VfEvM6uqobkrZlGla3xk78-?usp=share_link)).
-You should prepare the dataset as a `DatasetDict` object, which contains 'train' and 'test' items (you don't need to care about the dev set) and each item is a `Dataset` object that contains `text` and `label`.
+   Here we use data from SemEval-2014 Task 4 (see [google drive](https://drive.google.com/drive/folders/1H5rmibrg4VfEvM6uqobkrZlGla3xk78-?usp=share_link)).
+Prepare the dataset as a `DatasetDict` object with 'train' and 'test' items (you don't need to care about the dev set), both of which are `Dataset` object that contains `text` and `label`.

    - Hint 1. `text` and `label` are actually two lists of data (the text list should contain text strings, and label list contains integers $0\sim\#label-1$).
-See Tutorials to know this data structure better.
    - Hint 2.
 Refer to more ABSA task introduction to know how to prepare `text`.
 There are many ways to format inputs, and you can use `sep_token` to process the raw text.
    - Hint 3.
-In this dataset, text is the term and the description, and label is the sentiment polarity.
+In this dataset, `text` is the term and the description, and `label` is the sentiment polarity.

    b.
 Implement `acl_sup` dataset for citation intent classification.

-   Download `ACL-ARC` dataset (see [google drive](https://drive.google.com/drive/folders/1-8Ly4Jk12LHnkMKnxhuXieVNMA9cyORQ), choose `acl_sup` directory), then process it to be a classification dataset just like the above two datasets (with 'train' and 'test' datasets, ignore the 'dev' dataset).
+   Download `ACL-ARC` dataset (see [google drive](https://drive.google.com/drive/folders/1-8Ly4Jk12LHnkMKnxhuXieVNMA9cyORQ), choose `acl_sup` directory), then process it to be a classification dataset just like the above two datasets (with `train` and `test` datasets, ignore the `dev` dataset).

    c.
 Implement `agnews_sup` dataset.

    The agnews dataset is a bit large, here we just use its provided test dataset.

-   - Remove the title, use the 'description' as input text, predict the label.
+   - Remove the title, use the `description` as input text, predict the label.
-     - if you use `load_dataset` from huggingface, then you don't need to process 'text', since the title is already removed and the 'description' is 'text'.
+     - if you use `load_dataset` from huggingface, then you don't need to process `text`, since the title is already removed and the `description` is `text`.
    - Random split the dataset into training and test set with **ratio 9:1** using `train_test_split` API from huggingface `datasets` with `random seed = 2025`.

 3. Implement the **few-shot version** of the above tasks: named `restaurant_fs`, `laptop_fs`, `acl_fs`, `agnews_fs`.
 To prepare a few-shot dataset with appropriate size, you can refer to [this paper](https://arxiv.org/pdf/2109.04332.pdf) for its experimental setup.